 Residential Apprenticeship Program (Residential Wireman Training Program)

-Approved training facilities in Sacramento, Riverside and San Diego, California.
+Approved training facilities in Fresno, Sacramento, Riverside and San Diego, California.

 3 years, includes 480 hours of classroom instruction and 4,800 hours of field experience.